-The Film Study Center's video collection now includes nearly 40,000 DVDs, over 4,000 Blu-ray discs, nearly 6,000 VHS tapes, and hundreds of LaserDiscs, with new titles added almost daily.
+The Yale Film Archive's video collection now includes over 40,000 DVDs, over 5,000 Blu-ray discs, nearly 6,000 VHS tapes, and hundreds of LaserDiscs, with new titles added almost daily.
 It spans the history of cinema and includes work from over 160 countries.
 It also includes nearly 3,000 items from the field of television.

 Please visit our Access & Circulation page for information on borrowing media from the video collection.
-Faculty are encouraged to visit our Curricular Support page for information on using Film Study Center media to support Yale courses.
+Faculty are encouraged to visit our Curricular Support page for information on using Film Archive media to support Yale courses.

 In conformance with copyright law, screenings advertised and/or open to the public are not permitted, unless Public Performance Rights (PPR) are included with the purchase of the item (indicated in the item record in the online catalog) or the exhibitor obtains PPR from the studio or distributor.
-Proof of public performance authorization must be submitted in writing to the Director of the Film Study Center prior to any public screening of Film Study Center media.
+Proof of public performance authorization must be submitted in writing to the Director of the Yale Film Archive prior to any public screening of Film Archive media.

 Examples of public screenings (for which PPR are required) include the following: